Norse Atlantic Airways: Management

+Organizational structure

-Norse Atlantic Airways is headquartered in Arendal, Norway, and is wholly owned by parent company Norse Atlantic ASA.
+Norse Atlantic is headquartered in Arendal, Norway, and is wholly owned by parent company Norse Atlantic ASA.
 At its establishment during early 2021, the airline was 63% owned by CEO Bjørn Tore Larsen and affiliates, 15% owned by Bjørn Kjos, and 12% by Bjørn Kise.
 Following the parent company's listing on the Oslo Stock Exchange, Bjørn Tore Larsen remained the majority shareholder with a 12.4% stake, followed by institutional investors such as Delphi Nordic (6.7%), DNB SMB (6.3%), and Skagen Vekst (5.9%) by January 2022.
+By May 2023, the airline was 19.9% owned by an affiliate of CEO Bjørn Tore Larsen.

 Norse Atlantic also established Norse Atlantic UK as a British subsidiary on 10 May 2021, with the company receiving a British AOC and operating licence on 28 September 2022.
+In early 2025, the airline established a control center in Riga, Latvia.

+Trends

+For 2022, the airline reported losses of 1.27 billion Norwegian kroner (US$123 million).
+The company raised US$14.2 million from a new share issue in April 2023.
+In its first year, the airline carried over 500,000 passengers.
+In Q2 of the financial year 2023, the airline achieved a positive EBITDAR for the first time and a load factor of 82% and 85% in June and July.
+In the following quarter (Q3 2023), the company made its first quarterly net profit of US$1.6 million.

 Branding

-Norse Atlantic's corporate logo is directly inspired by the Oseberg Ship, with the airline's associated livery and branding inspired by the longships used by the vikings to cross the North Atlantic.
+Norse Atlantic's corporate logo is inspired by the Oseberg Ship, with the airline's associated livery and branding inspired by the longships used by the Vikings to cross the North Atlantic.
 The airline's branding was pitched and designed by Markus Lock.
-Its aircraft are named after various national parks located in countries served by the airline, such as Raet, Everglades, Dartmoor, and Yellowstone National Park.
+Its aircraft are named after national parks in countries served by the airline, such as Raet, Everglades, Dartmoor, and Yellowstone National Park.